PJalgotrader/Deep_Learning-USU/README.md

-# Machine Learning
+# Deep Learning

-Repository for machine learning courses owned and maintained by prof. Jahangiry
+Repository for deep learning courses owned and maintained by prof. Jahangiry

-* The [main](https://github.com/PJalgotrader/Machine_Learning-USU/tree/main) branch contains some general contents including **Python crash course**, data, cheatsheets, Google Colab tutorials, **PyCaret**, and etc.
+* The main branch contains some general contents including **Python crash course**, data, Google Colab tutorials, **PyCaret**, and etc.
-* To get access to the materials for older semesters, please check out existing branches (2022-1-spring, 2022-2-fall, ...)
-* Latest lecture slides and Python notebooks should be found under the [2022-2-fall](https://github.com/PJalgotrader/Machine_Learning-USU/tree/2022-2-fall) branch!
+* You can find the latest lecture slides and Python notebooks in the **New slides** folder under Lectures.